 Everything is bigger in Texas, including the wine.
 With more than 300 wineries in the state, Texas has become the fifth largest wine-producing state in the U.S. Although, most of the wine it produces is sold within its own borders.
 In other words, you won’t be able to get your hands on too many bottles outside the Lone Star State.
-If you want to get a taste, it’s time to plan a visit and I would suggest starting in the Texas Hill Country wineries which feature a number of wineries near Fredericksburg, TX.
+If you want to get a taste, it’s time to plan a visit and I would suggest starting with Texas Hill Country wineries which feature a number of wineries near Fredericksburg, TX.

 With more than 100 wineries in the Texas Hill Country, the area is not only producing some excellent wines but has become the second most visited wine region in the United States, only behind Napa and it was named one of the 10 wine destinations by Wine Enthusiast Magazine.
 Texas Hill Country is definitely a destination wine lovers should explore.

 I’ve put together a guide to help you plan your Texas Hill Country wine adventure that maps out wineries not to miss, apps that can help along the way, which wine trails to select from and much more.

 Enjoy your visit.
 Cheers!